MrUsefull/MrUsefull.github.io/content/posts/2024-12-7-sso-oidc-caddy-services.md

 `OAUTH2_PROXY_UPSTREAMS=static://200` was a somewhat difficult to dig out setting to respond with http 200 and let Caddy proceed with the reverse proxying after the forward auth.
 I found that some services worked fine with setting `OAUTH2_PROXY_UPSTREAMS=server1:8080`, but some did not.

 `--email-domain="` is specified in the command.
-It seems the ouath-proxy image for both bitnami and the project build image (not used here) ignore some documented configurations when using environment variables.
+It seems the oauth2-proxy image for both bitnami and the project build image (not used here) ignore some documented configurations when using environment variables.
 In theory, `OAUTH2_PROXY_EMAIL_DOMAINS=*` should work but does not.

 `- OAUTH2_PROXY_CODE_CHALLENGE_METHOD=S256` will vary based on the SSO provider.